VenomousF4ANGs/resume/README.md

 Your app is ready to be deployed!

 then it deploys to the gh-pages branch to be used as a github pages website.

-### Tutorial
-How to initialize a github pages website using react - [link](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)